awead/solr_ead/README.md

 Note that the type "text_en" is dependent on your particular solr application, but the others should be included in the default installation.

+### Displaying HTML

+For converting formatted ead nodes to HTML, override the term's contents in the `to_solr` method:

+    class CustomDocument < SolrEad::Document

+      use_terminology SolrEad::Document

+      def to_solr(solr_doc = Hash.new)
+        super(solr_doc)
+        Solrizer.set_field(solr_doc, "title", self.term_to_html("title"), :displayable)
+      end

+    end

+The above example takes the title term as it is defined in `SolrEad::Document` and changes the contents of its solr display field.
+In this case, the contents of the xml node for the "title" OM term are processed by the `term_to_html` method which converts the ead xml to html and stores it in the solr field given by the `set_field` method.

+The details of conversion from ead xml to html are specified in `SolrEad::Formatting`.

 ## Issues